CardioLife TEC-5600 series defibrillators from NIHON KOHDEN

 These are common defects of a TG-970P CO2 sensor kit (P909).
 The design is impractical.

-Confirmation that the fragile miniaturized CO2 sensor is of poor design, and easily broken
+The fragile miniaturized CO2 sensor are clearly of poor design, and easily broken

-Key point is, it does not last
+The key point is, it does not last

 CardioLife TEC-5600 series defibrillators are described as using the Acti-Biphasic defibrillation shock energy